jimb245/2PiWireGuardVPN/README.md

 sudo wg-quick up wg0
 ```

+Check that the "ifconfig" command shows a "wg0" interface created.

 #### 5.4 Change default login passwords

 - Change the pi user password with the passwd command
 - Change the VNC password using the VNC settings menu on the virtual desktop

+Good to do even though it's behind a router.

 #### 5.5 Close the VNC connection